milestonesys/mipsdk-samples-vps/VPSToolkit/README.md

 ### Building VP Service on Windows

-Open and build `mipsdk-samples-vps/VpsCommon/VpsCommon.sln`.

-Copy `VideoOS.Vps.VpsCommon.dll` to `mipsdk-samples-vps/VPService/lib` directory

-Open and build `mipsdk-samples-vps/VPService/VPService.sln`.
+Open and build `mipsdk-samples-vps/VpsToolkit/VPService/VPService.sln`.

 If needed, first change the build mode (dropdown in upper middle of VS) from Docker or IIS Express to `VPService`.

 ### Running VP Service on Windows

-To run `VPService`, press F5 in Visual Studio, or execute these commands in the directory `mipsdk-samples-vps//VPService/bin/$(Configuration)/`:
+To run `VPService`, press F5 in Visual Studio, or execute these commands in the directory `mipsdk-samples-vps/VpsToolkit/VPService/bin/$(Configuration)/`:

 ~~~cmd
 set GST_DEBUG=2